At Ark St Alban’s Academy, our curriculum is best understood through the answers to the following three questions:

 - Continually building on prior knowledge, and where gaps exist in that prior knowledge, identifying and addressing them precisely and quickly.

-- Providing regular opportunities for pupils to read challenging texts and using consistent approaches in teaching pupils to become increasingly fluent readers.
+- Providing regular opportunities for pupils to read appropriately challenging texts and using consistent approaches in teaching pupils to become increasingly fluent readers.

 - Planning each lesson around a carefully chosen learning aim which all pupils have the opportunity to demonstrate mastery of through independent practice.